Spaces of tight contact structures in dimension 3: Eliashberg-Mishachev and Giroux Theorems.

-We need the parametric versions of two Theorems due to Eliashberg for tight contact structures in $\NS^3$ or in $\D^3$ and one due to Giroux.
-We claim that the first two are already proven: contractibility of the space of contact structures in the ball and contractibility of the space of contactomorphisms \cite{Janichen}\footnote{With the tools developed in this article, we are writing an alternative proof of this result \cite{FFP}.}.
+We need the parametric versions of two Theorems due to Eliashberg-Mishachev for tight contact structures in $\NS^3$ or in $\D^3$ and one due to Giroux.
+We claim that the first two are already proven: contractibility of the space of contact structures in the ball and contractibility of the space of contactomorphisms \cite{EliashbergMishachevTight}.
 In fact, they are completely equivalent using Theorem \ref{thm:SmaleConjecture}.
 However, the third and the fourth statements require a proof.
 The third one is the heart of the article: a multiparametric convex surface theory.
 In fact, we cheat a bit.
 We use the contractibility of the space of contactomorphisms of the ball to prove right away that the space of convex disks with fixed characteristic foliation in the ball is also contractible.
 A matter of algebraic topology force game: diffeomorphisms are contractible in the ball, contactomorphisms are contractible in the ball, then standard convex disks are contractible in the ball.
-It comes in two flavours the already mentioned one and another one for multiparametric families of standard spheres, where contractibility is not obtained, since some formal evaluation data needs to be fixed.
+It comes in two flavours the already mentioned one and another one for multiparametric families of standard spheres, where a homotopy equivalence is not obtained, since some formal evaluation data needs to be fixed.